greg-raven/Impeachment-Chronicles/_posts/2022-03-29-cia-officer-who-signed-hunter-biden-laptop-letter-claims-credit-for-trump-loss.md

 He also wrote that "the letter didn't say the laptop was disinformation," but, in May 2021, he posted a link to the Politico story that did say that.

-Nick Shapiro, once a top aide to former CIA Director John Brennan---both Shapiro and Brennan signed the missive---and who provided it to Politico, didn't respond to requests for comment from The Epoch Times by press time.
+Nick Shapiro, once a top aide to former CIA Director John Brennan --- both Shapiro and Brennan signed the missive --- and who provided it to Politico, didn't respond to requests for comment from The Epoch Times by press time.

 Most of the other signers didn't respond to requests for comment or declined the requests, the Post reported.